 Important fuels used in everyday life include gasoline, coal, natural gas and diesel fuel.

-The most obvious fuel used in daily life runs our cars, school buses and trucks each day.
-Gasoline and diesel are non-renewable fuels created from crude oil deposits in the ground or in the ocean.
-We use gasoline to power lawnmowers and other maintenance equipment.
-Construction sites power backhoes, dump trucks, cranes and other types of equipment with diesel.
+The most obvious fuel used in daily life runs cars, school buses and trucks.
+Gasoline and diesel are non-renewable fuels created from crude oil deposits in the ground or beneath the oceans.
+Lawnmowers and other maintenance equipment also run on gasoline.
+Construction sites power backhoes, dump trucks, cranes and other equipment with diesel.

-Natural gas can be used to power the heating systems, stove tops, water heaters and dryers in our homes.
-Natural gas burns very cleanly and creates a good deal of energy when burning, according the Natural Gas.org.
+Natural gas can power the heating systems, stove tops, water heaters and dryers in your home.
+Natural gas burns very cleanly and creates abundant energy when burning, according the Natural Gas.org.
 This type of fuel is mostly comprised of methane but can contain other gases as well.
-Natural gas can often be found as underground deposits near oil pockets.
+Natural gas often occurs as underground pockets near oil deposits.
 Oil emits gases that rise to the higher levels of underground pockets of oil trapped within rock layers.
 Wells tap into these pockets to remove the natural gas for use in your home.